leafo/lapis-exceptions/README.md

 For example, the following exception message:

-    ./lapis/nginx/postgres.lua:51: header part is incomplete: select id from hello_world where name = 'yeah and age > 10'
+    ./lapis/nginx/postgres.lua:51: header part is incomplete: select id from hello_world where name = 'yeah' and age > 10

 Would be normalized to: